FlashHit/VU-Mods/gameAdmin/README.md

 # gameAdmin

+A simple example mod that makes use of this is the <a href="https://github.com/FlashHit/VU-Mods/tree/master/InGameAdmin">InGameAdmin</a> mod.

 This mod is for admin permissions that can be used for other mods by adding this code:
 ```lua
 local admins = {}